Friday, April 25, 2008

 Tomato SpeedMod

-Aside from just using Tomato, I have also been working on tweaking the stock Tomato firmware to gain higher performance from the router.
-These are some of the changes that I've made to the stock firmware:
+This mod enhances the Tomato firmware to gain higher performance from the router.
+These are some of the changes that I've made:

 1. Patched ip_conntrack to increase NAT hashtable size and optimized conntrack hash bucket selection filter from modulo to bitwise AND.